dbaranger/InteractionPoweR/README.md

-that the interacting variables are independent, (4) any variable in the model, including the outcome, can have anywhere from 2 (i.e., binary) to 20 discrete values, and (5) analyses can incorporate the effects of reliability and skew, both of the interacting variables, as well as of the outcome variable.
+that the interacting variables are independent, (4) any variable in the model, including the outcome, can have anywhere from 2 (i.e., binary) to 20 discrete values, and (5) analyses can incorporate the effects of reliability, both of the interacting variables, as well as of the outcome variable.

 **For more information see our [tutorial paper](https://doi.org/10.31234/osf.io/5ptd7), the package